jylanglois/certifications/SAP-C02/note.md

 ### S3 Event Notifications

 You can use Amazon s3 Event notifications feature to receive notifications when certain events happen in your S3 buckets

+### S3 Select

+With amazon s3 Select you can use structured query languages statement to filter the content of s3 object and retrieve only subset of data you need.
+You can use ScanRange to select non overlapping byte range for parallelizing.

 ### S3 Replication